PokemonGoTeam/CRYPTOPOKEMON/README.md

 ![Image](https://i.imgur.com/9oNuZdi.png)
 # CRYPTOPOKEMON
-## A simple cryptolocker that uses the Blowfish algorithm to encrypt disk files.
+## A simple cryptolocker with STL.
+Use Blowfish for encrypt files
 To search for files using std::filesystem (C++ 17)
 Use visual studio 2017 to buid.